LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/ad85bc8e-e910-4060-8e44-9f8e385c11e7)

 ### Removing the Non-biological features
-Non-biological variables in the dataset were dropped ('id', 'Location', 'frame', 'time.ppn) becuase it will not provide any information on patients classes.
+Non-biological variables in the dataset were dropped ('ID', 'No_Patients') becuase it will not provide any information on patients classes.

 ``` Python
 df = data.drop(['ID', 'No_Patients'], axis=1)